Private Events

 The short answer

-A paint studio should usually require a deposit before holding a private-event date.
-The deposit protects the room, the instructor schedule, custom prep, and the lost chance to sell that time slot to another group.
+A paint studio should usually require a deposit before it holds a private-event date.
+The deposit protects the room, the instructor schedule, the admin time, the supplies, and the very real chance that another group would have booked that same slot.

-The cleanest policy is simple: deposit due to reserve the date, final headcount due before the event, balance due before or at arrival, and different rules for standard parties versus custom-prep events like Paint Your Pet.
+The cleanest policy is simple: deposit due to reserve the date, final headcount due before the event, balance due before or at arrival, and stricter rules once custom prep starts.

 Why deposits matter